Seeing Differently, Acting Similarly: Heterogeneously Observable Imitation Learning: Introduction

-There are two lines of research studying the related problems.
-The first line relates to domain adaptation: the observation space of the expert and the learner are the homogeneous, while some typical mismatches of distributions could exist: morphological mismatch, viewpoint mismatch, and dynamics mismatch~\citep{DBLP:conf/iclr/StadieAS17,DBLP:conf/nips/JiangP020,DBLP:conf/icml/RaychaudhuriPBR21}.
-However, these approaches are invalid when the observation spaces for experts and learners are completely different as in HOIL.
+There are two lines of research studying the related problems, summarized in Table~\ref{tab:comparasion} and Figure~\ref{fig:setting_intro}.
+The first one relates to Domain-shifted IL (DSIL): the observation spaces of experts and learners are the {\it homogeneous}, while some typical mismatches of distributions could exist: morphological mismatch, viewpoint mismatch, and dynamics mismatch~\citep{DBLP:conf/iclr/StadieAS17,DBLP:conf/icml/RaychaudhuriPBR21}.
+However, the approaches for DSIL are invalid when the observation spaces of experts and learners are {\it heterogeneous} as in HOIL.

-The second line studied IL under different observations similar to HOIL, and some representative works include Partially Observable Imitation Learning (POIL)~\citep{DBLP:conf/uai/GangwaniL0019,DBLP:conf/icml/WarringtonLS0W21} and Learning by Cheating (LBC)~\citep{DBLP:conf/corl/0001ZKK19}, as depicted in Figure~\ref{fig:setting_intro}.
+The second line studied IL under different observations similar to HOIL.
+Some representative works include Partially Observable IL (POIL)~\citep{DBLP:conf/uai/GangwaniL0019,DBLP:conf/icml/WarringtonLS0W21} and Learning by Cheating (LBC)~\citep{DBLP:conf/corl/0001ZKK19}.
 Both POIL and LBC assume that the expert's observations can be easily accessed by the learner without any budget limit.
-However in practice, different from the learner observations, the access to expert's observations might be of high cost and invasive~\citep{DBLP:journals/tits/BroggiBDGLMV13,DBLP:conf/icra/CutlerWH14}, hindering the wide application of these methods.
+However, in practice, different from the learner observations, the access to expert's observations might be of high cost, invasive, and even unavailable~\citep{DBLP:journals/corr/abs-1908-08796}, which hinder the wide application of these methods.
 In this paper, we initialize the study of the HOIL problem.
-We propose a learning process across observation spaces of experts and learners for solving this problem, and analyze the underlying issues of HOIL, i.e., the dynamics mismatch and the support mismatch.
-To tackle both two issues, we resort to the techniques of {\it importance-weighting}~\citep{DBLP:conf/nips/FangL0S20} and {\it learning with rejection}~\citep{DBLP:conf/alt/CortesDM16,DBLP:conf/icml/GeifmanE19} for active querying to propose the {\it Importance Weighting with REjection} (IWRE) approach.
-We evaluate the effectiveness of the IWRE algorithm in continuous control tasks of MuJoCo~\citep{DBLP:conf/iros/TodorovET12}, and the challenging tasks of learning random access memory (RAM)-based policies given vision-based expert demonstrations in Atari~\citep{DBLP:journals/jair/BellemareNVB13} games.
+We propose a learning process across observation spaces of experts and learners to solve this problem.
+We further analyze the underlying issues of HOIL, i.e., the dynamics mismatch and the support mismatch.
+To tackle both two issues, we use the techniques of {\it importance weighting}~\citep{shimodaira2000improving,DBLP:conf/nips/FangL0S20} and {\it learning with rejection}~\citep{DBLP:conf/alt/CortesDM16,DBLP:conf/icml/GeifmanE19} for active querying to propose the {\it Importance Weighting with REjection} (IWRE) approach.
+We evaluate the effectiveness of the IWRE algorithm in continuous control tasks of MuJoCo~\citep{DBLP:conf/iros/TodorovET12}, and the challenging tasks of learning random access memory (RAM)-based policies from vision-based expert demonstrations in Atari~\citep{DBLP:journals/jair/BellemareNVB13} games.
 The results demonstrate that IWRE can significantly outperform existing IL algorithms in \setting\;tasks, with limited access to expert observations.